AngelValentino/TaskFlow/README.md

 ## 🚧 Possible Future Improvements

+These improvements are planned possibilities and may evolve based on feedback and priorities.

 - Refactor the client-side codebase to use **TypeScript** with strict typing, improving code reliability and providing better IntelliSense support.
 - Add **user management options**, allowing users to delete their accounts, change their email or username, and upload a profile picture.
 - Implement **Progressive Web App (PWA)** functionality to enable offline use, app installation, and improved performance.